Looking for a way to make renting more affordable? Here's three ways you can cut the costs without compromising living standards.

 Both list a wide range of properties around the UK seeking guardians.
 Rents may be anything from £150 to £600 a month, depending on the type of property and location.

 You pay a deposit and sign a contract that’s similar to a standard rental agreement.
 Likewise, you’ll need to have proof that you can cover the cost through your earnings, and references.
-However, beware that a potential landlord only need to give two weeks' notice if they want you to move out.
+However, beware that a potential landlord only need to give four weeks' notice if they want you to move out.

 Typically, you’ll have a bedroom to yourself, and share other facilities with the rest of the guardians who live there.